cormachogan/classy-cluster-yaml/README.md

 * 2. Selecting different VM classes (resources) for worker node pools
 * 3. Swapping the default Antrea CNI for a Calico CNI
 * 4. Multi-AZ cluster using vSphere Zones to define fault domains
-* 5. Cluster with large volumes on worker nodes
+* 5. Cluster deployed to single AZ in multi-AZ setup, with large volumes on worker nodes
 * 6. Multi-AZ cluster with volumes on some node pools and not others